Get Ready Chords | The Temptations Guitar Lesson

 ||: F (I) | Bb (IV) | G (IIx) | C (V) :||

-Here’s a chord chart I made for you.
+Here’s a chord chart:

-- Section A – Intro & Verse
+• Section AIntro & Verse

 Get Ready TAB | Course Preview

-Beyond the riff, the course also covers:
+In addition to the riff, the course covers:

-- Solo section, replicating the original string and saxophone lines from the recording.
+• Solo section—replicating the string and saxophone lines from the original recording

 For the full breakdown, check out the 8 step-by-step guitar lessons: Get Ready – Guitar Lessons with TAB.